GaMeNu/GaMeNu/README.md

 AAAHAAAHAHAHA!

 I depracate repositories faster than Sonic on Coke, but I usually don't private them, feel free to fork 'em!
-(Keep in mind repositories' licensing terms,
+(Keep in mind repositories' licensing terms, usually GPLv3 but make sure anyway)

 (Still waiting for pip to install a single package)